faizilham/msc-thesis/main/ch6_collection_extension.typ

 #import "../lib/utilities.typ": *
 #import pkg-curryst: rule, proof-tree

-= Handling Collection Types and Other Extensions
+= Handling Collection and Resource Types

 A common utilization tracking case is tracking the utilization of a collection of utilizable values, such as a list of deferred calls.
 Individually tracking the items inside the collection is very hard if not downright uncomputable.
 It is more practical to treat the utilization of the items as a whole collection.
 To allow this, we need to maintain an invariant: the utilization status of a collection of utilizable values is always the same to all its items' utilization statuses.
 This means that the collection type's primitive methods, such as map, filter and add, need to have utilization annotation in their signature to ensure that the invariant is held.

 #[
 #show math.equation.where(block: true): set block(spacing: 1.1em)

-== Utilization annotation in function signature
+== Utilization status annotation in function signature

-We extend the effectful function signature $(t_1, ..., t_n) -> t_ret andef PiEf union PhiEf$ with utilization annotations $utv_i$ in each of the parameter types and the return type as follows.
+We extend the effectful function signature $(t_1, ..., t_n) -> t_ret andef PiEf union PhiEf$ with utilization status annotations $utv_i$ in each of the parameter types and the return type as follows.

 $
 f : (ann(utv_1) t_1, ..., ann(utv_n) t_n) -> ann(utv_ret) t_ret andef PiEf union PhiEf\
 "where" utv_i : Utv, "and" Utv ::= NU | UT | top | omega
 $

 The utilization annotation $utv$ is either a concrete utilization status ($NU$, $UT$, or $top$) or a parametric utilization variable $omega$.
 A utilization annotation $utv_i$ at the $i$-th parameter indicates that the function requires the argument to have a utilization status of at least $utv_i$, such that given $u_a$ the utilization status of the argument, the analysis would report an error if $u_a leqsq.not utv_i$.
 A utilization annotation $utv_ret$ at the return type indicates the utilization status of the returned value.
 By default, we treat a parameter or return type without annotation as annotated with $top$.

-TODO: Utilization status subtyping judgment
+We may also define the utilization status annotation as an annotated type, with the typing judgment rules shown in @eq:UtilStatusJudgment.

 $
   #proof-tree(rule(name:"[U-Id]",$utv <= utv$, $utv : Utv$))